Metro-Records/la-metro-councilmatic/.github/pull_request_template.md

 Optional.
 Ancillary topics, caveats, alternative strategies that didn't work out, anything else.

 ## Testing Instructions
+** Note: if this PR requires a database migration, the review app may not work and this may have to be tested locally.
  * How to test this PR
  * Prefer bulleted description
  * Start after checking out this branch